myspc-development/art-test/docs/qa/widget-qa-checklist.md

 ---

 Combine these verification steps when testing the widget manager and individual widgets.
+This list covers functional behavior as well as visual checks.
+Run through each section whenever a new widget is created or when the manager receives updates.
+Items are grouped by category so QA engineers can delegate tasks among the team.
+Mark each item as verified in your test report to ensure consistent coverage across browser environments and user roles.

 ## Render Check
 - [ ] Widget title displays correctly